 Discover the career path of Chris Paul, from the first major opportunity to industry-changing achievements.

-Chris Paul, nicknamed "CP3" and "the Point God," is a highly decorated American professional basketball player currently with the San Antonio Spurs.
-Considered one of the greatest point guards ever, Paul's accolades include NBA Rookie of the Year, an All-Star Game MVP, two Olympic gold medals, and multiple league assist and steal titles.
-He's a 12-time All-Star, 11-time All-NBA selection, and 9-time All-Defensive team member.
-In 2021, he was named to the NBA 75th Anniversary Team.
-He served as the National Basketball Players Association president from 2013-2021.
-Paul is also one of the world's highest-paid athletes with endorsements from brands like Jordan and State Farm.
+Chris Paul, nicknamed "CP3" and "the Point God", is a highly decorated American professional basketball player currently with the San Antonio Spurs.
+Celebrated as one of the greatest point guards ever, his accolades include NBA Rookie of the Year, an All-Star Game MVP, and two Olympic gold medals.
+He has led the NBA in assists five times and steals a record six times.
+A 12-time All-Star, 11-time All-NBA selection, and 9-time All-Defensive team member, he was also named to the NBA 75th Anniversary Team in 2021.
+Paul served as the president of the National Basketball Players Association from 2013 to 2021.
+He is also among the highest-paid athletes globally with major endorsements.

-In 2004, Chris Paul played against his brother, C.J., when Wake Forest had a preseason exhibition with USC Upstate.
+In 2004, Chris Paul played against his brother C.J. when Wake Forest had a preseason exhibition game with USC Upstate.

-On April 15, 2005, Chris Paul announced that he would be hiring an agent and turning professional, forgoing his remaining college eligibility.
+On April 15, 2005, Chris Paul announced that he would be hiring an agent and turning professional.

-In 2005, Chris Paul was selected as the fourth overall pick in the NBA draft by the New Orleans Hornets, marking the start of his professional career.
+In 2005, Chris Paul was selected as the fourth overall pick in the NBA draft by the New Orleans Hornets.

-In 2005, after being drafted by the New Orleans Hornets, Chris Paul was named NBA Rookie of the Year, capping off a successful debut season where he led all rookies in total points, assists, steals, and double-doubles.
+In 2005, after being drafted by the New Orleans Hornets, Chris Paul was named NBA Rookie of the Year with averages of 16.1 points, 5.1 rebounds, 7.8 assists, and 2.2 steals per game.

-In 2006, Chris Paul made his debut for the United States national team at the FIBA World Championship in Japan.
-He finished the competition with a tournament-high 44 assists, helping Team USA win the bronze medal.
+In 2006, Chris Paul debuted for the United States national team at the FIBA World Championship in Japan.
+He achieved a tournament-high 44 assists, contributing to Team USA's bronze medal win.

-In 2012, Chris Paul was promoted to the starting point guard position for the Olympics in London, averaging 8.2 points, 5.1 assists, and 1.6 steals per game en route to another gold medal and undefeated tournament.
+In 2012, at the Olympics in London, Chris Paul started as point guard, averaging 8.2 points, 5.1 assists, and 1.6 steals per game.
+He led Team USA to another gold medal and an undefeated tournament.

-In 2012, The Minnesota Timberwolves' unprotected first-round pick was used to draft Austin Rivers.
+In 2012, the Minnesota Timberwolves' unprotected first-round pick that the Clippers received as part of the Chris Paul trade was used to draft Austin Rivers.

-On August 21, 2013, Chris Paul was elected president of the National Basketball Players Association (NBPA) after serving on the executive committee for four years.
+On August 21, 2013, Chris Paul was selected as president of the National Basketball Players Association (NBPA), after having served on the executive committee for four years.

-At the 2013 All-Star Game, Chris Paul led the West to victory and earned his first NBA All-Star Game Most Valuable Player Award with a 20-point and 15-assist performance.
+In 2013, Chris Paul won the NBA All-Star Game Most Valuable Player Award with a 20-point and 15-assist performance.

 Prior to the start of the 2013–14 season, Chris Paul re-signed with the Clippers for five years on a contract worth approximately $107 million.

-In 2014, Chris Paul played a key role in the banning of Clippers owner Donald Sterling from the NBA following racist remarks.
+In 2014, Chris Paul played a key role in the banning of Clippers owner Donald Sterling from the NBA, following Sterling's racist remarks.

-In January of the 2015-16 season, Chris Paul led the Clippers on a ten-game winning streak despite missing Griffin and Jordan at various points due to injury.
+In January of the 2015–16 season, Chris Paul led the Clippers on a ten-game winning streak despite missing Blake Griffin and DeAndre Jordan at various points due to injury.

-On June 28, 2017, Chris Paul was traded to the Houston Rockets from the Los Angeles Clippers.
-The Clippers received Patrick Beverley, Sam Dekker, Montrezl Harrell, Darrun Hilliard, DeAndre Liggins, Lou Williams, Kyle Wiltjer, a future first-round pick, and cash considerations in exchange for Paul.
+On June 28, 2017, Chris Paul was traded to the Houston Rockets from the Los Angeles Clippers for Patrick Beverley, Sam Dekker, Montrezl Harrell, Darrun Hilliard, DeAndre Liggins, Lou Williams, Kyle Wiltjer, a future first-round pick, and cash considerations.
+Paul wanted to play with James Harden and opted into his contract to facilitate the trade.

-In 2017, Chris Paul debuted for the Houston Rockets in their season-opening win over the defending champion Golden State Warriors.
-He scored only four points on 2-for-9 shooting.
-He missed the next 14 games due to a knee injury.
+In 2017, Chris Paul debuted for the Rockets in their season-opening win against the Golden State Warriors, scoring four points.
+It was later revealed that he was playing through a knee injury and missed the next 14 games.

-On January 26, 2018, Chris Paul scored a season-high 38 points for the Houston Rockets in a game against the New Orleans Pelicans.
+On January 26, 2018, Chris Paul scored a season-high 38 points in a loss to the New Orleans Pelicans.

 On July 8, 2018, Chris Paul signed a four-year, $160 million maximum contract extension with the Houston Rockets.